robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

   - Degree deviation: standard deviation of degree across layers

-  - Neighbors/neighborhood (number of unique actors directly connected to each focal)

-Neighbors = degree within a network layer But across a multilayer network with multiple layers, some neighbors are repeated.
+  - Neighbors/neighborhood (number of unique actors directly connected to each focal) Neighbors = degree within a network layer But across a multilayer network with multiple layers, some neighbors are repeated.

-So the difference between neighbors and degree is the basis for
+##### Graph strength

+Finally, some weighted variables:

+  - eigenvector centrality, summed across layers as described in Boccaletti, Stefano, et al. “The structure and dynamics of multilayer networks.”
+Physics Reports 544.1 (2014): 1-122.

+##### Redundancy/relevance

   - Connective redundancy: 1 - (neighborhood / degree) When connective
     redundancy is 0, all edges on all layers are necessary to preserve